6 Essential Signs that Make a Secure Relationship

 One helpful way to gain a new understanding of secure relationships to change old insecure schema is by utilizing the S.E.C.U.R.E. acronym.

-You can use S.E.C.U.R.E. to help you (or someone you know) keep a sense of what a healthy, secure relationship looks or feels like (it's meaning/concept).
+You can use S.E.C.U.R.E. to help you (or someone you know) keep a sense of what a healthy, secure relationship looks or feels like (its meaning/concept).
 Keep mindful of S.E.C.U.R.E. to help you strive for these essential qualities in your relationships.
 You can also use this to help you clarify whether a current relationship is secure or insecure.
 If S.E.C.U.R.E. doesn't much represent your relationship, then it's likely an insecure or addictive relationship.

 S.E.C.U.R.E.
+LOVE

 Safety:

-You consistently feel safe and protected being together.
-You trust each other and see each other as reliable.
-You feel secure in disclosing vulnerabilities or sharing inner heartfelt thoughts or feelings.
-You each treat one another, not like an enemy, but the one who matters most.
+You each treat one another not like an enemy, but as the one who matters most.
 If you feel anxious or unsure, you can turn to your partner to lean on.
 Physical or emotional abuse is non-existent.
-You know where you stand together.
-Even when you're apart, you feel confident in your connection together.
-You sense things will work out during conflicts, and you never worry much about losing your partner.

 Esteem: